gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - Pearsons, Spearmans showing strong linear or monotonic relationships between the features above and the target 'SalePrice'.

+- Hypothesis:

+    - Few features/components will be required to predict SalePrice.

+- Validation:

-    - Regression analysis showing how these features have a strong cause-effect relationship.
+    - Regression analysis showing which features have more impact on the target over others.
         - Regression Metrics:
+            - PCA analysis used to narrow the components which impact variance.
             - R2 (coefficient of determination)
+                - 0.8 or above for R2 score on train set, without too much deviation on the test set.
-            - Mean Squared Error (MSE).
+            - Mean Squared Error (MSE), limited deviation between train and test set.
-            - Root Mean Squared Error (RMSE).
+            - Root Mean Squared Error (RMSE), limited deviation between train and test set.
-            - Mean Absolute Error (MAE)
+            - Mean Absolute Error (MAE), limited deviation between train and test set.

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="rt"></p>